Nuclear Forensics Undergraduate Summer School

 Domestic Nuclear Detection Office

-Rotating annuallyl at universities nationwide.
-The 2013 summer school was hosted at the University of Nevada, Las Vegas.
+Rotating annually at universities nationwide.
+The 2014 summer school will be hosted by the University of Missouri, Columbia.

 Each student will receive a room, one meal per day, and a $5,000 stipend that includes travel.